Skip to content

 Consortiums may submit applications to the Eurostars program from any subject area.
 There are two cut-off dates annually, and all the applications submitted before each deadline are processed in one batch.

-The next Eurostars call for projects in 2024 is open from 12 January to 14 March.
-Business Finland has funding available to Finnish participants in this 2024 call.
+The next Eurostars call for projects in 2024 is open from 12 July to 12 September.
+Business Finland has funding available to Finnish participants in the 2024 calls.

 The leader of the project consortium files an application in the Eurostars system, and all the project participants fill in their own part.
 The project in its entirety is evaluated at Eurostars by independent international experts, based on the data submitted through the application.